isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 <td valign="top">
 *   know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.<br>
 *   know that a decision to end a relationship will have consequences on oneself and others.<br>
-*   >know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience.<br>
+*   &gt;know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience.<br>
 *   know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.
 </td>
 <td valign="top">Term 3<br>Week 7<br>